Kenya

 Strengthening the Capacity of Health Systems and Health Workers

-Kenya began training its health workforce on COVID-19 vaccination in March 2021.
-Ongoing training is needed to decrease vaccine hesitancy among health workers and provide them with the information and skills to safely manage the COVID-19 vaccine and administer it to their clients.
-MOMENTUM Routine Immunization Transformation and Equity works in Kakamega, Nairobi, and Trans-Nzoia counties to provide health care workers with frequently updated information about COVID-19 vaccines, strengthening their ability to collect, report, manage, and use data to make decisions in real-time.
-We also partner with USAID’s Kenya Health Partnerships for Quality Services (KHPQS) project to strengthen their capacity to deliver COVID-19 vaccines by providing training on immunization technical topics, assisting the project on their trainings on COVID-19 vaccine administration for health care workers, supporting their vaccine outreach activities, and facilitating learning between organizations that are part of the KHPQS.
+From April 2021 to June 2022, MOMENTUM Routine Immunization Transformation and Equity worked in Kakamega, Nairobi, and Trans-Nzoia counties to provide health workers with frequently updated information about COVID-19 vaccines, and strengthened their ability to collect, report, manage, and use data to make decisions in real-time.
+We also partnered with USAID’s Kenya Health Partnerships for Quality Services (KHPQS) project to strengthen their capacity to deliver COVID-19 vaccines by providing training on technical topics related to immunization, supporting vaccine administration trainings for health workers and vaccine outreach activities, and facilitating learning between the organizations that are part of KHPQS.

-In Homa Bay and Vihiga counties, MOMENTUM Country and Global Leadership is working with the Kenyan Ministry of Health to strengthen the capacity of health systems to improve data use and scale up best practices for the health of mothers and children.
-We provide technical assistance to the County Health Management Teams to plan, budget, and implement high-impact health interventions for mothers and children.
-We are also helping them to establish robust supply chains for essential commodities, county-led and -owned quality improvement systems and teams, and training systems for continuous health worker capacity building.
-At the community level, MOMENTUM Country and Global Leadership is collaborating with the Ministry of Health to roll out the community scorecard, a social accountability approach aimed at empowering communities to effectively engage with the health system and ensure sustainable social accountability of the health system.
+In Homa Bay and Vihiga counties, MOMENTUM Country and Global Leadership is working with the Ministry of Health to strengthen the capacity of health systems to improve data use and scale up best practices for the health of mothers and children.
+We provide technical assistance to County Health Management Teams to plan, budget, and implement high-impact health interventions.
+We are also helping them to establish robust supply chains for essential commodities, county-led and -owned quality improvement systems and teams, and the infrastructure for continuous health worker training.
+At the community level, MOMENTUM is supporting the Ministry of Health to roll out the Community Scorecard, an approach aimed at empowering communities to engage with and promote accountability of the health system.

 Allan Gichigi/MCSP